roscoe81/fan-monitor/README.md

 ## Hardware
 ![Fan Status Lamp Interface](https://github.com/roscoe81/fan-monitor/blob/main/Documentation/Fan%20Monitor%20Interface_schem.png)
 This circuity provides an interface between the 24VAC fan run and fault lamps and the Pycom lopy4 microcontroller.
-That controller runs the code to convert the status of each lamp to LoRaWAN payloads that are send to Home Manager via The Things Network.
+That microcontroller runs the [Micro Python code](https://github.com/roscoe81/fan-monitor/blob/main/northcliff_fan_monitor_Gen.py) to convert the status of each lamp to LoRaWAN payloads that are sent to Home Manager via The Things Network.

 **This project should only be constructed and deployed by a licenced electrician.
 See LICENCE.md for disclaimers.**